wheresaddie/Emojinal/README.md

 Emoji (the word translate to “picture letter”) takes the idea of the emoticon, e.g. smiley face :), the heart <3 and brings it to a web 2.0 realization: full color, detailed, animated and visually comprehensive.
 With the introduction of things like iOS6, emoji is not only a standard but the languages fluency has expanded as it starts to become native to many operating systems.
 It becomes a natural progression as artist with both visual and computer science backgrounds we decided to develop a Turing complete language using emoji.

+For example, writing 'hello world' can be parsed in emoji as: :wave: :earth_americas:

 goals in progress